3DCoded/Happy-Hare/Configuring-mmu_macro_vars.cfg.md

 `variable_eject_tool` tells Happy Hare whether or not to eject the filament back to the buffer at the end of the print.
 If set to `False` the filament will remain loaded.
 This one is up to your preference.
 Usually `True`.

 `variable_reset_ttg` tells Happy Hare whether to reset the tool to gate map at the end of the print.
 Typically, the tool to gate map is not changed unless you switch filament colors or change the endless spool settings.
 Leaving this one `False` will save you from having to redo the tool to gate map on every print.
-See [MMU_GATE_MAP](variable_user_pre_initialize_extension) for explaination on how to map the gates.
+See [Gate Map](Tool-and-Gate-Maps#---gate-map) for explaination on how to map the gates.
 Usually `False`.

 `variable_dump_stats` Tells Happy hare to display a popup on KlipperScreen and output in the console of the stats at the end of the print.
 It will look something like this:
 <p align=center><img src="Configuring-mmu_macro_vars/mmu_statistics.png"></p>

 That last part, `Record: 56` is good for bragging rights on Discord.
 Beware though, at the time of this writing, people are saying 1100+ swaps without issue!
 Amazing!

-For more detailed info [see this document.](https://github.com/moggieuk/Happy-Hare/blob/main/doc/stats.md)
+For more detailed info [Statistics and Consumption Counters](Statistics-and-Consumption-Counters).

 <br>